GreekAdonis/gw3-portmaster/README.md

 # Geometry Wars 3: Dimensions - Linux handheld port

-A native Linux port of the Android version of **Geometry Wars 3: Dimensions**, targeting ARMv7 (32-bit) Linux handhelds such as the R36S / ArkOS / NextOS family (Rockchip RK3326, Mali GPU) running a Debian-based or buildroot CFW.
+A native Linux port of the Android version of **Geometry Wars 3: Dimensions**, targeting ARMv7 (32-bit) Linux handhelds such as the R36S / ArkOS family (Rockchip RK3326, Mali GPU) running a Debian-based or buildroot CFW.

 The port loads the original Android engine `libgwnext.so` directly inside a small Linux host binary that emulates just enough of Android's runtime